-If you had mitigating circumstances/grounds which prevented you from attending an examination or affected your performance in an examination, you can apply for a Waiver of capping of marks for a resulting Supplemental/Repeat exam.
-To apply, you have to wait until your results have been finalised at Spring or Summer Examination Boards depending on your programme.
-(Semester 1 results released in early 2022 are Provisional until approved at the final examination boards for your programme.
+If you had mitigating circumstances/grounds which prevented you from attending an examination or affected your performance in an examination, you can apply for a Waiver of capping of marks for a resulting Supplemental/Repeat Year Examination.
+To apply, you have to wait until your results have been finalised at Spring or Summer Examination Boards depending on your programme and you need to apply within 2 weeks of the date your finalised results are released.

 Please note that where you have been found to have breached exam regulations for a module, you are ineligible for a Waiver of capping of marks for that module's Supplemental/Repeat year examination.

 For more information and to access the online application form, see Examinations - Mitigation

 If you cannot find the answer to your question, or if you need additional support, contact us: